kovalensky/tmrr/README.md

 tmrr.exe example.torrent > output.txt
 ```

-Useful to search for the same copies of files on different trackers supporting BitTorrent v2, thus reviving dead torrents.
+Useful for finding the sources of the same copies of files on different trackers that support BitTorrent v2, thus reviving dead torrents.